irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgIssueTokenResponse"></a>

 ### MsgIssueTokenResponse
-MsgIssueTokenResponse defines the Msg/IssueToken response type.
+MsgIssueTokenResponse defines the Msg/IssueToken response type